Friday, December 18, 2015

 The period you have on the pill is called “withdrawal bleeding” and is not the same as a regular period.
 It is caused by not taking the hormone pills, and is not a sign that you’re not pregnant.

-When the pill was first invented, the creators thought women would find it more natural to have a period each month and created the inactive pills to give women a monthly bleed.
+When the pill was first invented, the creators thought people would find it more natural to have a period each month and created the inactive pills to give people a monthly bleed.

 The Combined Oral Contraceptive pills available in New Zealand contain two hormones: oestrogen and progestogen.
 Oestrogen is what causes the lining of the uterus to thicken, progestogen stops ovulation happening.
 When you stop taking the hormone pills (and in particular, the oestrogen), the lining of the uterus starts to shed, meaning you bleed and have your period.